koponomarenko/berkeley_sockets_sample/very-simple-client-server/README.md

 # Very simple client server example for Linux

-plain C
+written in C

 The client sends 'PING' text to the server, then waits for a response and prints it.
-The server sends back whatever the client sent.
+The server sends back whatever the client has sent ('PING').

+DRAWBACKS:

+This implementation can only accept and handle one client.